amcneilly/Ring-and-Google-Home-connector/README.md

   Uses the 'doorbot' and 'node-googlehome' packages

+  Desinged to be run locally on your LAN network.
+You could expand this example using the Google Assistant SDK

   This example triggers Google Home actions when a motion or ring event is detected on your Ring Doorbell